By Chris Dunmire | Posted 7/23/25 | Updated 8/9/25

 Owen lived with his son to the right and had a mysterious wife who was rarely seen.
 He also had an inviting crab apple tree blossoming with forbidden fruit I grabbed at carelessly while running through his yard like a feral animal.

-All that changed one day when I saw he wasn't in a good mood as he complained to me about “the children around here ruining my tree” while cleaning up a mess of leaves under a branch I skinned off.
-I didn't know if he knew it was me, but I suddenly realized how my thoughtless actions impacted someone else.
-He opened my eyes by pricking open my empathy in his garden of Eden, and understanding the grief I caused, never touched the tree again.
+That changed the day I saw Owen wasn't in a good mood after I sauntered up to him in his driveway.
+He complained to me about “the children around here ruining my tree” as he bent over cleaning up a mess of leaves under a branch I skinned off.
+I didn't know if he knew it was me, but I suddenly realized how my thoughtless actions impacted my aging neighbor.
+He opened my eyes and pricked open my empathy in his Garden of Eden, and understanding the grief I caused, never touched that tree again.

 I don't know whatever happened to the snapshot of me grinning with missing teeth as I slid down a snow bank, but I remember the occasion vividly.
 Interactions with Doug were rare, but I know between his cigars, golf, and travel with his friendly wife Mary, he was enjoying life to the full.
 Often, when Doug was away during the winter months, Owen would snow blow the whole length of the sidewalk in front of our three houses.
 He was doing Doug the favor, but we benefited for being "on the way."